 - 100 parts per million of heavy metals other than lead calculated as the total of the respective metals

-We have three state of the art laboratories in Delhi, Baddi and Bangalore approved by CDSCO ad routinely carry out testing of heavy metals in cosmetics and various other tests required for registration of cosmetic products in India for leading cosmetic companies, importers and traders.
+We have three states of the art laboratories in Delhi, Baddi and Bangalore approved by CDSCO ad routinely carry out testing of heavy metals in cosmetics and various other tests required for registration of cosmetic products in India for leading cosmetic companies, importers and traders.

-Contact us today using the quick query form on the right or call us on +91-11-45754575 and our experts will provide you a complete solution for import registration and testing of cosmetics in India.
+Contact us today using the quick query form on the right or call us at +91-11-45754575 and our experts will provide you a complete solution for import registration and testing of cosmetics in India.